iCloud: My Photo Stream overview

 You can also set up your Mac and Windows computers so your new photos appear in a My Photo Stream album just as they do on your iOS devices.
 Your computer has more storage than your iOS device and can automatically import all photos from My Photo Stream to your photo library.

-If you take photos with burst mode or image stabilization on your iPhone 5s, only the final photos you select when using burst mode and the final composite image shot with image stabilization are added to My Photo Stream.
+If you take photos with burst mode or image stabilization on your iPhone 5s, only the photos you select as favorites when using burst mode and the final composite image shot with image stabilization are added to My Photo Stream.
+If you want all burst-mode photos uploaded to My Photo Stream and your iPhone has iOS 7.1 or later, go to Settings > Photos & Camera and turn on Upload Burst Photos.